 Who exactly are lone workers?

 Defined as anyone working in isolation without direct supervision, lone workers typically perform their jobs outside of normal business hours, away from a fixed office, and separated from the larger workforce.
-They can be found across industries: home health care, real estate, oil & gas, manufacturing, and transportation.
+They can be found across industries: home health care, social work, real estate, oil & gas, manufacturing, and transportation.

 And they can have a variety of titles: